the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

  [Install SideQuest](https://sidequestvr.com/#/download)

-Then locate your related OS (Windows users use the EXE) and download and install SideQuest, then continue with the steps
+Be sure to head to the link above and locate your related OS (Windows users use the .EXE, Mac the DMG) to download and install SideQuest before you continue with these steps.

 Step 2: Create Organization